davidan1981/erlen/README.md

 words, Erlen allows you to define contracts and share them across different services and also enforce what is defined in the contracts.

+## Installation

+TBD

+## Definitions

+* Schema - a contract definition that includes a list of attributes and validations.
+It is represented as a class which inherits from `Erlen::BaseSchema`.
+* Payload - an instance of Schema.
+It is an actual piece of data that has been validated against its schema definition.

+## Usage

+The idea of Erlen is to define a set of schemas that work as contracts for actions taken between two parties.
+For instance, let's assume we have `JobsController` that does simple CRUD on job resources.
+We can define the following schemas

+    class BaseJobSchema < Erlen::BaseSchema
+      attribute :name, String, required: true
+      attribute :

+    class JobsController
+      include Erlen::ControllerHelper

+      action_schema :create, request: CreateJobRequestSchema, response: JobSchema
+      action_schema :update, request: UpdateJobRequestSchema, response: JobSchema
+      action_schema :show, response: JobSchema
+    end

+## Pre-defined Schemas

+For your convenience, we have defined a few schemas in the Erlen library.

+* `EmptySchema` - there is nothing in this schema.
+* `AnySchema` - this is a special schema definition that allows _any_ content.

+## Advanced Topics

+### Typing

+TBD